 You have the right to review and/or request a copy of your records at any time.
 Our practice is to have a staff member available to answer any questions as you review your records.
 You also have the right to add a formal statement to your records if you find something you think is incorrect or incomplete.
 You may receive one copy of your record at no cost.
 You will be charged a copying fee for any additional copies that you may need.

-Case records for children are kept six (6) years past the age of 18 and ten (10) years after the last date of service.
+Adult Services keeps all case records for ten (10) years.
 After that time, records are destroyed.

 Confidentiality